almoha73/OC_P14_HRNet/README.md

 ## DEPENDENCIES USED

-To change the JQuerry plugins and React components I used :
+To change the JQuerry plugins in React components I used :
 - react-datepicker for both date inputs
 - antd for the array
 - @headlessui/react and @heroicons/react/20/solid for the inputs with options
 -  a custom modal whose code source you can find [here](https://github.com/almoha73/modal-agnes-p14) and the package on npm [here](https://www.npmjs.com/package/modalagnes73).

 ## To launch the application
 ### `npm start`